BenyuanW/SYDE671-LWL/README.md

 Replace the original "swin_transformer.py" in the authors' code with the files in the "ablation" and "self-attention variants" folders.
 The other setups are the same as the official implementation of the Swin Transformer.

+You can learn more about our reproducibility work through our report.

 # Citing Swin Transformer